 In its 2018 annual update, the UK Business Angels Association (UKBAA) reported that 41% of angel investors increased their level of investment in the 2016/17 tax year.

-This good news for Britain’s startup community was tempered by a recognition that the angel investment scene is somewhat London centric.
+This good news for Britain’s startup community was tempered by a recognition that the angel investment scene is somewhat London centric, with the majority of venture capital transactions occurring in the nation's capital.
 Over 57% of angel investors are reportedly based in the Capital and the South East.

 The highest proportion beyond this was in Scotland (8%), followed by the South West (6%), the North West (5%), the East of England (5%), Wales (4%) and Northern Ireland (1%).
 The research clearly suggests more work is needed to achieve a more balanced spread of angel funds nationally.